marcopennekamp/lore/performance.md

           based on simple classes (without even intersection types), we can easily build such an index.
         - We could build such an index at compile-time and use it if the run-time input types are simple enough to agree.
+- Entirely split multi-functions based on arity.
+This would also allow us to unroll the loop when constructing the input type tuple.